saadpasta/developerFolio/README.md

 };
 ```

-For the GitHub profile, set true or false to show Contact profile using Github, defaults to false.
+Set `showGithubProfile` to true or false to show Contact Profile using Github, defaults to false.

 ## Change and customize every section according to your need.